nathanshammah/piqs/doc/source/install.md

 Then you can fire up a Jupyter notebook and run `piqs` out of your browser.

 ### Windows
-We will add a Windows version soon but if you are on Windows, you can build piqs from source by first installing conda.
+Windows is not officially supported, but if you are on Windows, you can build piqs from source by first installing conda.
 If you have a python environment with `cython`, `numpy`, `scipy` and `qutip` installed then simply download the [source code](https://github.com/nathanshammah/piqs/archive/v1.2.tar.gz), unzip it and run the setup file inside with

 ```
 python setup.py install